 Courses and Opportunities for Non-Majors

 The School of Music offers a multitude of opportunities for learning and performance open to UW students in all majors across campus.
 Students may learn about the history of music in a variety of survey courses covering a range of styles and eras of music.
 Non-majors may explore the fundamentals of music theory, perform in one of the UW’s many performance ensembles, or learn up-close about the musical traditions of cultures near and far.
+Examples of music courses open to non-majors include, but are not limited to:

 Non-majors enrolling in some School of Music courses may need to obtain prior permission from the course instructor or fulfill specific course prerequisites.
 These requirements are generally noted in the UW Time Schedule.
+Please note that some courses may not be offered every quarter.

 Non-Major Instrumental Lessons